RetroAchievements/docs/docs/guidelines/content/subsets.md

 - Challenge Run: Solo Class/Monotype Runs
 - Challenge Run: Professor Oak Challenges for official Pokemon main series releases

 Other types of subsets, including Bonus which was previously pre-approved, must be approved by Developer Compliance before claiming.
-To request approval, send a site message [here](https://retroachievements.org/createmessage.php?t=DevCompliance), detailing your proposal by filling up the following:
+To request approval, send a site message [here](https://retroachievements.org/createmessage.php?t=DevCompliance), detailing your proposal by addressing the points below.

 - _Explain why this is unfit for the base set:_
 - _Explain why this is appropriate despite being unfit for the base set :_
 - _How difficult are the achievements proposed?
 Explain in as much details as possible :_
-- _Present a plan that explains what every achievement in the set would look like :_
+- _Present a thorough set plan that explains what the set would look like :_

 Please answer the above in a way that is understandable for someone that is not an expert of the game.
 If scores or times are involved, please provide a few explicit examples of what the set would require.